envisioning/vocab/vocab/clip-contrastive-languageimage-pre-training.md

 ---
 category: ARCH, IMPL
+generality:
+- 0.4
+- 0.375
+- 0.42
+- 0.385
+- 0.415
+- 0.395
+- 0.405
 slug: clip
 summary: Machine learning model developed by OpenAI that learns visual concepts from natural language descriptions, enabling it to understand images in a manner aligned with textual descriptions.
 title: CLIP (Contrastive Language–Image Pre-training)
 ---